Shielding or Sealing a Case Record

 Process

-- If the court seals the record, the whole case record cannot be opened without the judge’s permission.
+- Seal the Record: If the court seals the record, the whole case record cannot be opened without the judge’s permission.

-- If the court limits inspection, the court will clearly state what record may not be viewed by the public, and for how long.
+- Limit Inspection of the Record: If the court limits inspection, the court will clearly state what record may not be viewed by the public, and for how long.

 Access to a Sealed Record - The public can ask for permission to see a sealed case record.
 Forms are available on the Maryland Courts website.